Covid-19 epidemic under the K-quarantine model: Network approach: Reaction rates

 In South Korea, a potential symptomatic infectious individual develop symptoms and then quarantined approximately in three days~\cite{presymp2, CDC-model}.
 Thus, $k_{3}\approx 0.33$ was set.
 Further, it takes approximately nine and 12 days for an asymptotic carrier and a confirmed infected individual, respectively, to recover~\cite{recover}.
 Thus, $k_{4}\approx 0.11$ and $k_{5}\approx 0.08$ were set. $\tau$ was taken to be 14 days.

 The infection rate $k_1$ is estimated using the relation $R_0=k_1\langle d \rangle/k_3$.
 Using the rate $k_3=1/3$ and the mean degree $\langle d \rangle=10$, $k_1=0.11$ is obtained when $R_0=3.3$ is taken.
-Using these parameter values, it is observed that the simulation result fits to the empirical data from an early stage (March 2020) of the Covid-19 outbreak in South Korea.
+Using these parameter values, it is observed that the simulation result fits the empirical data from the early stages of the Covid-19 outbreak in South Korea (March 2020) to the end of August.
 For the same outbreak, the value of $R_0$ directly measured from the empirical data is $R_0\approx 3.58$~\cite{korea_reproduction}.

 Here, the K-quarantine model was simulated with fixed rates ($k_1-k_5$) and $p_a$, and a controllable quarantine rate ($k_6$) on several types of networks.
-These included random networks (Fig.~\ref{fig:densities}{\bf a-d} scale-free networks (Fig.~\ref{fig:densities}{\bf e}), an empirical social network (Fig.~\ref{fig:densities}{\bf f}), and random networks with modules (Fig.~\ref{fig:densities}{\bf g-h}).
+These included random networks (Fig.~\ref{fig:densities}(a)-(d)) scale-free networks (Fig.~\ref{fig:densities}(e)), an empirical social network (Fig.~\ref{fig:densities}(f)), and random networks with modules (Fig.~\ref{fig:densities}(g)-(h))~\cite{Watts2005,Colizza2007}.
 It should be noted that all the rates are fixed throughout the epidemic spreading process unless otherwise specified.
 The proportions of nodes in each state are measured as a function of time in days.